-- Every College of Engineering classroom is equipped with a video projector capable of showing content from a instructor-supplied mobile device (laptop, tablet, etc.).
+- Every Michigan Engineering classroom is equipped with a video projector or large display capable of showing content from an instructor-supplied device (laptop, tablet, etc.).

-- The instructions below cover the basics of using these capabilities with your mobile device.
+- The instructions below cover the basics of connecting to these systems with a laptop or other device.

-All CAEN-supported College of Engineering classrooms (including reservable CAEN computer labs) contain projection capabilities, consisting of at least one projector.
+All CAEN-supported Michigan Engineering classrooms (including reservable CAEN computer labs) contain display capabilities, consisting of at least one projector or large LED monitor.
 The number of projectors and their brightness (ranging from 3000-10000 Lumens) varies depending on the size and needs of the room.

-.
-There are many wired connection standards for mobile devices, but most can be adapted to work with VGA or HDMI.
-If your mobile device does not have a compatible connector for the room you are in, you will need to supply your own adapter if you want to connect it using a wired connection.
-For pictures and other information regarding the various ports and adapters which you might encounter, please see the Connectors and Adapters page.
+Note: Adapter cables are not provided in classrooms.
+There are many wired connection standards, and most can be adapted to work with HDMI or VGA.
+If your device does not have a compatible connector for the room you are in, you will need to supply your own adapter if you want to connect it using a wired connection.
+For examples of the various adapters you might need for the ports on a device, refer to our Connectors and Adapters page.

 Using the Projector, Wired Connection – Step by Step

-- Select the Laptop button (or Laptop 1 or Laptop 2 button if there are multiple connections) on the button panel or touch screen interface in the classroom to turn on the projector.
+- Select Laptop (or Laptop 1 or Laptop 2 if there are multiple connections) on the touchscreen panel interface in the classroom to turn on the projector.
 Note that the projector will need a moment to warm up before any image is displayed (usually 30 seconds or less).

-- Connect the VGA or HDMI cable to your laptop.
-If there are two Laptop buttons, use the cable labelled accordingly.
+- Connect the HDMI or VGA cable to your laptop.
+If there are two Laptop connections, use the cable labelled accordingly.
 If your laptop requires an adapter to connect to the cable, connect your adapter to the cable in the room first, and then connect the adapter to your laptop (see below for more information).

 - Turn on or wake up your computer if it was not already on.
 Note that it is recommended to bring your AC power adapter for your laptop and keep it plugged in during your presentation.
 Otherwise, the laptop may go into sleep or power save mode unexpectedly.